 ALAN JACOBSON (Creator, Book & Lyrics) is a producer, actor, director, acting coach, and with WaistWatchers The Musical, added playwright to his resume.
 Alan has produced more than 80 shows around the country, and two of his shows moved to New York.
 If You Ever Leave Me I’m Going With You starring Renee Taylor and Joe Bologna to Broadway, and Down the Garden Paths starring Eli Wallach and Anne Jackson, Off-Broadway.
-Mr. Jacobson has written, produced and directed over 50 cabaret shows, and is a co-founder of Broadway Theatre Cruises, a company specializing in theme packages with Broadway stars.
-Fulfilling his passion to help people, Alan is also a career coach and business consultant, helping others in their career or in building their business.
-Originally titled Food Fight, which Alan wrote in 2007 and set to existing songs, the show premiered at The Maltz Jupiter Theatre in Florida in October 2007.
+Mr. Jacobson has written, produced and directed over 50 cabaret shows, and has a couple new ones in the works.
+Fu.
+Originally titled Food Fight, which Alan wrote in 2007 and set to existing songs, WaistWatchers The Musical premiered at The Maltz Jupiter Theatre in Florida in October 2007.
 It subsequently played in numerous cities under the original title, including Atlanta, St. Louis, Jacksonville, Ft.
 Lauderdale, Birmingham, Sarasota, and on a mini-national tour in 2010.
-In 2013, Alan changed the title to WaistWatchers The Musical, and productions included a 6 month run at the Plaza Theatre in Manalapan Florida and 3 months in Coral Springs Florida, amongst several productions.
-He then turned over the producing to Playhouse Productions, and in 2016, WaistWatchers The Musical played 3 months in Phoenix and San Diego, 2 months in Philadelphia, 3 months on a California tour, and 5 weeks in New Jersey.
-With the new and original music added to the show, premiering at the PGA Arts Center in Palm Beach Gardens (FL), Hollywood (El Portal Theatre), Upland (CA – Grove Theatre), and Lakewood (CO), with several others in the works.
+In 2013, Alan changed the title to WaistWatchers The Musical, and productions included a 6 month run at the Plaza Theatre in Manalapan Florida and 3 months in Coral Springs Florida, amongst several others.
+He then turned over the producing to Playhouse Productions, and WaistWatchers The Musical has since played anywhere from 4 – 8 weeks in Phoenix (twice), San Diego, Philadelphia, Walnut Creek, San Jose, Sacramento (twice), Metuchen (NJ), Palm Beach Gardens (FL), Hollywood (El Portal Theatre), Upland (CA – Grove Theatre), and Lakewood (CO), with several others in the works.
 Alan envisions Chicago, Las Vegas, and New York runs, as well as many more stops nationally and internationally.
 Alan thanks his wife, Melissa, and two sons, Noah and Eli, for their love and continued support.

 Best known for his arrangements of "My Way: A Tribute to the Music of Frank Sinatra," (with over 600 productions nationally), Vince has musical directed productions at the Blowing Rock Stage Company and Flat Rock Playhouse in North Carolina, Western Michigan’s Cherry County Playhouse, The Barter Theatre in Virginia, and Arkansas Repertory Company in Little Rock.
 In 2005, Vince co-created, arranged and musical directed American Stage’s premier production of "I Left My Heart"; A Tribute to Tony Bennett: Licensed by Summerwind Productions.
 There has been multiple productions of "I Left My Heart" since its premier, including successful runs the Laguna Playhouse (which he musical directed), Welk Resort Theatre in Escadido CA, Merry Go Round Theatre in New York, and the Phoenix Theatre in Arizona.